-- Accounting It begins by developing a students' awareness for the need for financial information.
-It will then move into the recording, processing and interpreting of accounting information. - Economics The course focuses on the interaction between consumers and producers in the marketplace.
-It also looks at the theory involved in decision making and budgeting. - Business Studies The primary emphasis is on how businesses are developed and operate.
-Students also cover some main issues such as marketing, business organization, success and failure and human resources.
+- Accounting It begins by developing a student's awareness of the need for financial information.
+It will then move into constructing financial statments, such as income statement and balance sheet. - Economics The course focuses on the interaction between consumers and producers in the marketplace.
+It also looks at the theory involved in decision-making and budgeting. - Business Studies The primary emphasis is on how businesses develope and operate.
+Students also cover other main topics such as enterpreneurship and innovationtion, Māori business concepts, business stakeholders and impacts, and marketing.